 Golf and Basketball Setup

-A backyard sports court can be either a basketball court set up or a golf setup.
-But, with imagination, you can easily create both types of sports court.
+A backyard sports court can be either a basketball court setup or a golf setup.
+But, with imagination, you can easily create both types of sports courts.
 Create a small golfing space next to your basketball court.
 Make sure the landscaping adds to the ambiance of both the backyard sports court and the golf area.
 Landscapers might suggest you build a rock wall for privacy, plant grass, and hardy bushes, or use a wall of trees to preserve your privacy.

 Stone Basketball Court